ESMValGroup/ESMValTool/doc/sphinx/source/diag_scripts/style.rst

 :mod:`style`
 ============
-.. function:: project_styleset(info, flag)

-   :param integer info: info array, as defined in ./variable_defs.
-   :param integer flag: string to look for in info as first priority.

-   Return value
-      String of style set, determining
-      "./diag_scripts/GENERAL_style/style_" + styleset + ".ncl"

-   Description
-      Determines "./diag_scripts/GENERAL_style/style_" + styleset + ".ncl".
-      Considers 4 priority levels.

-   Caveats

-   References

-   Modification history:
-      20130419-A_gott_kl: written.

-.. function:: select_style(modelstyles:string, column:integer, specifiers:string)

-   :param string modelstyles: string array, relating models/cases/... with plot attributes (defined in function project_style_*)
-   :param integer column: integer determining which column to scan in the above array
-   :param string specifiers: array of strings to loop over & look for matches in the first column of modelstyles

-   Return value
-      Vector (integer or string) with one element for each models@name.

-   Description
-      Builds the vector by looping over models@name.
-      1st priority: take value from modelstyles, if first column matches.
-      2nd priority: take value from row "unknown", if available in modelstyles.

-   Caveats

-   References

-   Modification history
-      20130422-A_gott_kl: written.
-      20140320-A_gott_kl: modified to take list of model/case/... specifiers as input argument rather than always using models@name

 .. function:: unique_labels_min(prio: string)

    :param  string prio: string vector with attribute names (models@*), ordered by priority for annotation (starting with highest).